Colinax/Fraggy-Backend-Theme/README.md

 ### Additional logo

-Rename your logo to additional-logo.png and move it to the image folder of your backend theme installation.
+Rename your logo to additional-logo.png and replace the existing one in the image folder of your backend theme installation.

 **Attention** The logo must be a PNG-based image and should have a max width of 250px and a max height of 125px.